-Department of

-National Parks,

-Recreation Sport

-and Racing

-DNPRSR is responsible for state managed areas such as national parks adjoining council reserves.
+- Department of National Parks, Recreation Sport and Racing DNPRSR is responsible for state managed areas such as national parks adjoining council reserves.
 These areas will be directly impacted by land management decisions made on council land and vice versa.
-Communication is essential to effective management outcomes.

-Council's Environment Policy Branch Linking to implementation of strategies and environmental levy programs

-Ensuring contributed assets are of the quality and standard to meet sustainable outcomes neighbours

-Council's Regional Strategy and Planning Department

-Reserve

-Service levels are delivered and understood and partnerships established to contribute to maintaining identified values and objectives
+Communication is essential to effective management outcomes. - Council's Environment & Sustainability Policy Branch linking to implementation of strategies including Biodiversity Strategy 2011, Open Space Strategy 2011 and the Recreational Trail Plan 2012 and environmental levy programs. - Councils Development Services Branch Ensuring contributed assets are of the quality and standard to meet sustainable outcomes - Councils Parks and Gardens Branch responsible for the development of the Landscape Infrastructure Manual - Reserve neighbours and volunteers service levels are delivered and understood and partnerships established to contribute to maintaining identified values and objectives